-After creating a pattern, the pattern will automatically show on the Swatches panel, together with the color and gradient swatches.
-However, they are NOT saved, which means if you open a new document, you won’t see the pattern swatches you create.
+After creating a pattern in Illustrator, the pattern will automatically show on the Swatches panel, together with the color and gradient swatches.
+However, they are NOT saved, which means if you open a new document, you won’t see the pattern swatches you created in the other document.

 There are a couple of options from the Swatches panel that might confuse you, such as the Save Swatches, New Swatches, Save Swatch Library As ASE, etc. I was confused at the beginning as well, that’s why In this tutorial, I’m going to make things easier for you.

-Today, we’ll only use the Save Swatches option and you’ll be able to save and use the patterns you create.
-Additionally, I’ll also show you where to find the saved and downloaded patterns.
+You only use the Save Swatches option and you’ll be able to save and use the patterns you create.
+Additionally, I’ll also show you where to find the saved and downloaded patterns in Adobe Illustrator.

-For example, I created two cactus patterns from these two vectors and they are now on the Swatches panel.
+For example, I created two cactus patterns (free feel to download and use them if you like) from these two vectors and they are now on the Swatches panel.

 Now follow the steps below to save them for future use.

 Step 1: Select the pattern(s) you want to save and click the Swatch Libraries menu > Save Swatches.
 In this case, we’re selecting the two cactus patterns.

 Tip: If you want to save the pattern swatches and share them with others, it’s a good idea to delete unwanted color swatches.
 Simply hold the Shift key to select the unwanted colors and click the Delete Swatch button on the Swatches panel.